 Mosta became popular after the knights of the Order of St. John introduced coastal defense, since the settlement has always been prone to attacks by pirates.
 This is the time when it was elevated into a parish which lead to a bigger church to be built, the Rotunda.
 The huge dome was finished in the 19th century when the population also increased.
 The dome is specific for being built without any columns to support it, while the architect wanted it to resemble the Pantheon.
 It was the only church of its kind in the whole Malta that took 30 years to build.

 I don’t really know how many pictures I took here.
-When ever I moved few steps aside it seemed like the site got even more pretty from that angle.
+Whenever I moved a few steps aside it seemed like the site got even more pretty from that angle.
 Arches and decorations look like they float above your head, curving until they reach the central point.
 And when your neck starts to hurt that’s the sign you should probably move on.

-At the souvenir shop there is the church model to be seen, along with the thing the church is also famous for.
-The story says that during the WWII in 1942 several bombs were dropped around the church, while one of them pierced the dome itself.
-Even though there were 300 people inside, no one was hurt, while the bomb – didn’t even explode.
-It was easy to fix the small damage and the bomb is kept as the proof of “a miracle”.
+At the souvenir shop, there is the church model to be seen, along with the thing the church is also famous for.
+The story says that during WWII in 1942 several bombs were dropped around the church, and one of them pierced the dome itself.
+Even though there were 300 people inside, no one was hurt, and the bomb – didn’t even explode.
+It was easy to fix the small damage and the bomb is kept as proof of “a miracle”.

 As soon as the first Malta post was up, a lot of you asked me how I went there.
 Well, WizzAir opened a direct flight from Belgrade Serbia to Malta this year.
 The flight lasts for less than two hours and it’s more than affordable, especially if you book off the season and at least a month in advance.
 My ticket was about 80 Euros and the AirBnB at Marina’s place was 20 Euros per day (single bedroom, spacious, clean).
 Given the fact that you can have a nice meal for 20-30 Euros, along with all those pastizzerias offering pastries for less than one Euro, your Malta holiday doesn’t have to cost much.

-When it comes to fees, entrance to museums, cathedrals etc. will cost you 5-10 Euros.
+When it comes to fees, entrance to museums, cathedrals, etc. will cost you 5-10 Euros.
 An open bus is 20 Euros per line and you can hop on and off as much as you want to.
 Taxi is not that expensive either if you don’t go far.
-Ferry to Gozo and back is 4,65 Euros.
-There are various tours around the island that you can book with local agencies and they differ in prices.
+The ferry to Gozo and back is 4,65 Euros.
+There are various tours around the island that you can book with local agencies and they differ in price.
 You can even take a catamaran ride to Sicily.

 I was helped by Marina and her Leona Travel agency with all the right info.
-She welcomes guests from various countries given the fact that she speaks seven languages, booking the accommodation for them, tours around the island etc.
+She welcomes guests from various countries given the fact that she speaks seven languages, booking accommodation for them, tours around the island, etc.

-My breakfast was even embellished with the cheerful note by my plate every morning, in my own language!
+My breakfast was even embellished with the cheerful note on my plate every morning, in my own language!